leegengyu/vulnhub-box-walkthrough/hackinos-1.md

 <?php

 for ($i = 1; $i <= 100; $i++) {
-	echo md5("index.png" + $i);
+	echo md5("index.png" . $i);
 	echo "\n";
 }

 ?>
 ```
 * The code acts like a script (using a for-loop) prints a MD5 hash on each line, with the file name and a random number being hashed.
 * Note: This code needs to be modified according to your file name.
-The file name used in this case is `index.php`.
+The file name used in this case is `index.png`, since I had uploaded such a file earlier on.
-* Next, run `php generateMD5Hashes.php > output.txt`, which redirects the output to a text file instead of the terminal screen.
+* Next, run `php generateMD5Hashes.php > MD5HashesList.txt`, which redirects the output to a text file instead of the terminal screen.
 * Note: Interestingly, inserting the newline ending immediately after the MD5 function (which gives us only 1 line of echo statement) results in only 1 long line of output.
 Additionally, I got the warning `A non-numeric value encountered in ...`.
 The PHP version used is `7.3.4-2 (cli)`. *Not exactly sure why this does not work*.
 Here is a relevant [StackOverflow article](https://stackoverflow.com/questions/42044127/warning-a-non-numeric-value-encountered).
 * Next, we wil use `wfuzz` (tool designed for brute-forcing web applications) to find out what is our uploaded file name for `index.png`.
-* Run `wfuzz -w output.txt --sc 200 http://localhost:8000/uploads/FUZZ.png`.
+* Run `wfuzz -w MD5HashesList.txt --sc 200 http://localhost:8000/uploads/FUZZ.png`.
 * `-w` allows us to specify our wordlist. `--sc` allows us to filter for only responses with the specified code of 200 (i.e. 200 OK).
 * On the first column, we see the ID response, which shows that the random number used was 77:
 ![](/screenshots/hackinos-1/bruteForceResults.jpg)